Sabré Cook

 Sabré Leigh Cook (born May 21, 1994) is an American female racing driver and mechanical engineer.
-She has previously competed in the W Series.
+She is currently competing in the Porsche Carrera Cup North America series.

-Biography

-Cook in the paddock at the 2019 W Series Brands Hatch round.
+Career

 Cook competing in the 2021 W Series Austin round.

-Cook competing in Porsche Carrera Cup North America at Watkins Glen in 2023.

 Cook started her professional motorsport career with an invitation into the 2017 SCCA National Championship Runoffs event at Indianapolis Motor Speedway, finishing ninth in the Formula Enterprise class.
 She would step up to American entry level formula in 2018, running partial campaigns in both U.S.F2000 and Formula 4.
-Her best results would be a 14th in USF2000 (at Indianapolis) and a 15th in USF4 (at the Circuit of the Americas), however she would only be classified in the former championship standings as points are only awarded to the top 10 in F4.
+Her best results would be a 14th in USF2000 (at Indianapolis) and a 15th in USF4 (at the Circuit of the Americas), however she would only be classified in the former championship standings as points are only awarded to the top-ten in F4.

-She would qualify as one of the 18 permanent drivers for the 2019 W Series, a Formula Regional championship for women.
+Cook would qualify as one of the 18 permanent drivers for the 2019 W Series, a Formula Regional championship for women.
 Cook would have an anonymous debut with 13th at the Hockenheimring, but pushed Vivien Keszthelyi out of the race in Zolder which resulted in a drive-through penalty.
 A race-long battle with Sarah Moore saw her first points at Misano World Circuit Marco Simoncelli, and backed it up with a seventh-place finish in Nuremberg.
 Two more points in the final round at Brands Hatch saw her take 12th in the championship and the final automatic qualification place for the 2020 championship, but the season was cancelled with the onset of the COVID-19 pandemic.
 In response, she returned to US-based competition and the Indy Pro 2000 Championship, but ran out of funding after just two rounds.

 Cook returned to the W Series in 2021, driving for the Bunker car club entrant.
 In the first race at the Red Bull Ring, she was involved in an unseen first-corner collision that resulted in a hip injury – an injury that went untreated for the remainder of the season.
 The American failed to score any points that season, the only driver to do so, but had been running in a points-paying position in the final race at the Circuit of the Americas before being spun by Jessica Hawkins.

-Ahead of the 2023 season, following 18 months of rehabilitation for her hip injury, Cook was named as the first member of the Porsche Deluxe Female Driver Development Program, granting her 2023 Porsche Carrera Cup North America entry fee aid as well as mentoring sessions with former Porsche factory driver Patrick Long.
+Ahead of the 2023 season, following eighteen months of rehabilitation for her hip injury, Cook was named as the first member of the Porsche Deluxe Female Driver Development Program, granting her 2023 Porsche Carrera Cup North America entry fee aid as well as mentoring sessions with former Porsche factory driver Patrick Long.
 At the sixth round of the season at Indianapolis, driving for KellyMoss, Cook suffered a concussion in a crash and was forced to sit out the remainder of the season having earned a best finish of sixth in Miami.
 Cook returned to the series with MDK Motorsports for 2024.
+In 2025, she joined forces with JDX Racing to compete a full-season campaign, where she earned her highest finish in the series of seventh.